IBM 3270 PC

-The IBM 3270 PC (IBM System Unit 5271), released in October 1983, is an IBM PC XT containing additional hardware that, in combination with software, can emulate the behaviour of an IBM 3270 terminal.
-It can therefore be used both as a standalone computer, and as a terminal to a mainframe.
+The IBM 3270 PC (IBM System Unit 5271), is a personal computer developed by IBM and released in October 1983.
+Although its hardware is mostly identical to the IBM PC XT, the 3270 contains additional components that, in combination with software, can emulate the behavior of an IBM 3270 terminal.
+Therefore, it can be used both as a standalone computer, and as a terminal to a mainframe.

 IBM later released the 3270 AT (IBM System Unit 5273), which is a similar design based on the IBM PC AT.
 They also released high-end graphics versions of the 3270 PC in both XT and AT variants.
 The XT-based versions are called 3270 PC/G and 3270 PC/GX and they use a different System Unit 5371, while their AT counterparts (PC AT/G and PC AT/GX) have System Unit 5373.

 Technology

 The additional hardware occupies nearly all the free expansion slots in the computer.
 It includes a video card which occupies 1-3 ISA slots (depending on what level of graphics support is required), and supports CGA and MDA video modes.
 The display resolution is 720×350, either on the matching 14-inch color monitor (model 5272) or in monochrome on an MDA monitor.

 A further expansion card intercepts scancodes from the 122-key 3270 keyboard, translating them into XT scancodes which are then sent to the normal keyboard connector.
 This keyboard, officially called the 5271 Keyboard Element, weighs 9.3 pounds.

 The final additional card (a 3278 emulator) provides the communication interface to the host mainframe.